Graph Enhanced BERT for Query Understanding: Introduction

 \section{Introduction}

-Query understanding plays a fundamental role in information retrieval.
-It aims to learn the intentions of a search query, and correspondingly provides useful information to advance downstream applications such as document retrieval and ranking~\cite{jiang2016learning}.
-Many types of tasks have been developed to facilitate query understanding such as query classification~\cite{cao2009context}, query matching~\cite{li2014semantic}, and query expansion~\cite{zheng2020bert}.
+Query understanding~\cite{stoilos2022type} plays a crucial role in information retrieval.
+It aims to learn the intentions of a search query, and provides useful information to advance downstream applications such as document retrieval and ranking~\cite{jiang2016learning}.
+Many types of tasks have been developed to facilitate query understanding such as query classification~\cite{cao2009context,shen2006query}, query matching~\cite{li2014semantic}, and query expansion~\cite{zheng2020bert}.
 The challenges for these tasks are mainly from two aspects.
 First, search queries are often short and ambiguous; as a result, it is hard to capture the semantic meanings of queries only relying on their content.
-Additional information on queries such as domain data (e.g. search log) or external sources (e.g. Knowledge Graph) has been leveraged to address this challenge~\cite{zhao2014tailor}.
 Second, the majority of existing solutions~\cite{cao2009context,beitzel2005improving} often train models from scratch in a supervised way, which require a large number of task-specific labeled data.
-However, obtaining such labeled data is labour intensive and usually costs tremendous manpower and money.
+However, obtaining such labeled data is labour intensive and usually costs tremendous money.

-Recent years we have witnessed immense efforts in developing pre-trained language models (PLMs) such as BERT~\cite{DevlinCLT19} and its variants ~\cite{sun2019ernie,yang2019xlnet,liu2019roberta}.
+Recent years we have witnessed immense efforts in developing pre-trained language models (PLMs)~\cite{shang2019pre, jeong2020context} such as BERT~\cite{DevlinCLT19} and its variants ~\cite{sun2019ernie,yang2019xlnet,liu2019roberta}.
 These PLMs are trained on large-scale unlabeled corpora where they can extract general semantic information.
 Thus, they pave a way to help specific NLP tasks even when only a small amount of task-specific labeled data is available.
-In fact, these PLMs have been proven to significantly improve numerous natural language processing tasks such as text classification~\cite{sun2019fine}, question answering~\cite{yu2020technical}, and single sentence tagging~\cite{DevlinCLT19}.
-It is evident from recent works that these PLMs can also help tackle aforementioned two challenges in query understanding~\cite{mustar2020using,chen2019bert}.
 However, directly applying these PLMs to query understanding can be sub-optimal.
 First, the goal of query understanding is to boost the search performance but the current PLMs seldom incorporate this goal into their pre-training strategies.
-Second, queries are substantially different from normal natural languages in many perspectives such as structure and distribution.
+Second, queries are different from normal natural languages because they are usually short.